-While The Penny Hoarder has discussed lots of different seasonal jobs, from guiding hiking trips to working as Santa Claus, there’s one job that I knew needed to be added to the list.
+The Penny Hoarder has written about lots of seasonal jobs, from guiding hiking trips to working as Santa Claus, but here’s a less common option for the list.

 When I was younger, I worked at my local shopping mall with a photography company, and we would take pictures of kids and their families posing with the infamous Easter Bunny.
 On a few occasions, I even got to put down my camera and be Easter Bunny myself.
 Surprisingly, it was easy and fun!

 Curious about trying this seasonal job for yourself?
 Here’s what you need to know.

 It’s not just about sitting in a chair and waving to kids.
 A typical Easter Bunny shift could include wearing a bunny costume, waving, handing out samples or small presents to children, interacting with people nonverbally, posing for photos with kids and even dancing if you’re hired for a private event.

 Could You Work as an Easter Bunny?

 You will need to pass a background check, since you will be working with children, and most companies require drug testing as well.
 Many postings also require that you can lift at least 50 pounds, since you’ll likely be picking up kids during your shift.